History of EBAA and Eye Banking

-Established in honor of Mary Jane O’Neill, EBAA’s long-time executive director, this fellowship funds one international eye bank professional to travel to the U.S., attend the EBAA annual meeting and ‘spend two weeks observing operations at an EBAA-host eye bank.
+Established in honor of Mary Jane O’Neill, long-time executive director of The Eye-Bank for Sight Restoration from 1980 to 2000, this fellowship funds one international eye bank professional to travel to the U.S., attend the EBAA annual meeting and ‘spend two weeks observing operations at an EBAA-host eye bank.

 Endothelial Keratoplasty Surgeries Performed / Povidone-Iodine Required to be Used

 First endothelial keratoplasty surgeries are performed; these transplants use only one layer of corneal tissue, rather than the entire cornea.
 This reduces recovery time and the risk of post-surgical complications.
 Today, ultra-thin EK tissue prepared by EBAA-member eye banks can be a little as 25 microns thick – one-quarter the thickness of a human hair.